FelipeUeta/Santander-Customer-Satisfaction/README.md

-# Data Science Academy (https://www.datascienceacademy.com.br) Big Data Real-Time Analytics com Python e Spark.
+# Data Science Academy (https://www.datascienceacademy.com.br).
 Challenge: Prevent Santander-Customer-Satisfaction

 You are provided with an anonymized dataset containing a large number of numeric variables.
 The "TARGET" column is the variable to predict.
 It equals one for unsatisfied customers and 0 for satisfied customers.
 The task is to predict the probability that each customer in the test set is an unsatisfied customer.